 Sweet Pea ‘Nimbus’

-Sold out in hours during the ‘Autumn Jump Starter’ seed sale that I had to get it back for everyone that missed out!
-I’ll be sowing a few more of these in January myself.
+Sold out in hours during our last seed sale so I had to get it back for 2021.

-Sweet Pea ‘Nimbus’ has to be one of the most dramatic available.
-Inky almost black flaked markings fade to deepest plum as they age.
+Sweet Pea ‘Nimbus’ has to be one of the most dramatic Sweet Pea’s available.
+Inky blue black flaked markings fade to deepest plum as they age.
 The scent is absolutely incredible.
-A real showstopper in Instagram this Summer.
+A real showstopper!

 How to Grow: